 Secondary hypotheses and outcomes

-Youth participating in the program will demonstrate a positive change in their value and meaning of life, as assessed before and after the program.
+Youth participating in the program will demonstrate a positive change in their values and sense of meaning of life, as assessed before and after the program.

-Youth participating in the program will have a positive change in their future orientation, as assessed before and after the program (This includes their motivation: value of investment in the future, expectation from the future, control of the future; cognitive variables such as: hope; and behaviors such as: being pro-active, commitment).
+Youth participating in the program will demonstrate a positive change in their orientation towards the future, as assessed before and after the program.
+This includes their motivation (perceived value of investment in the future, expectations for the future, perception of control of the future), cognitive variables such as hope, and behaviors such as being pro-active and making commitments.

-Youth participating in the program will have a positive change, before vs. after, in their volunteer identity.
+Youth participating in the program will demonstrate a positive change in their volunteer identity, as assessed before and after the program.

 Research design and key milestone

-Mixed design (qualitative and quantitative) longitude research with repeated measures, within – between subjects.
+Mixed design (qualitative and quantitative) longitudinal research with repeated measures, within & between subjects.

-1-6 month
+1-6 months

-The research will begin with interviews with, A. The research population, young participants (future, new and veteran), B. Group of comparison, non-participants youngsters with similar background characteristics.
-C. With additional relevant perspectives, stakeholders, leaders in the community, organizations managers, parents, community members, and senior staff from the AJT program.
+The research will begin with interviews with: A).
+The research population of young participants (future, current, and alumni); B).
+A control group of non-participating youth with similar background traits; C).
+Other relevant stakeholders such as community leaders, organization managers, participants’ parents, community members, and senior staff from the AJT program, who will be interviewed in order to provide additional perspectives.
 Choosing the optimum sample for interviews will be discussed and planed with JDC-FSU.

-The main purpose of these preliminary interviews is to understand the environment (includes the affiliation with BBYO), complexity and challenges, in order to optimize the sampling, the tools and the procedure.
-The secondary purpose, where applicable (young and future participants) to serve as baseline for future qualitative comparison.
+The main purpose of these preliminary interviews is to understand the environment (including affiliation with BBYO), its complexity, and challenges, in order to optimize the sampling, the tools, and the procedure.
+The secondary purpose, where applicable (among current and future participants) is to serve as baseline for future qualitative comparison.

-At the same time, we will be examining the findings that arise from the ongoing surveys that have been held since 2018, the sample, the tools, and the findings that arise will also be used for the accuracy of the research.
-Depends on the findings of the survey, we may advise to add in the first year of the research a backward validation with graduates.
+At the same time, we will examine the findings from the ongoing surveys that have been conducted since 2018.
+The sample, tools, and findings will be used to improve the accuracy of the research.
+Based on the findings of the survey, we may advise adding, in the first year of the research, a backward validation with alumni.

 7-12 months

-These months will be devoted to the design, precision and approval of the research; framework and sample size, building tools and implanting the procedures.
-However, we will strive that by the end of the first six months we will be able to conduct the baseline quantitative measurements.
+These months will be devoted to the design and precision of the research, receiving the necessary approvals for the research, designating the framework and sample size, developing tools, and implementing the procedures.
+However, the goal is to be able to conduct the baseline quantitative measurements by the end of the first six months.

-Second year
+12-24 months

-Adjustment and reaffirmation of the research method based on the qualitative and quantitative findings of the first year and various other factors (include interim sample size calculations).
+The second year will be dedicated to adjustment and reaffirmation of the research method based on the qualitative and quantitative findings of the first year and various other factors (including interim sample size calculations).

 3-6 years